Skip to main content

 • Current Status: Answered by Nicola Sturgeon on 12 September 2007

-To ask the Scottish Executive what plans it has in place to reduce the incidence of diseases of the digestive system in West Dunbartonshire to the Scottish average or below.
+To ask the Scottish Executive what practical measures it will take to reduce the incidence of myocardial infarction in West Dunbartonshire to the Scottish average or below.

 • Asked by: Des McNulty, MSP for Clydebank and Milngavie, Scottish Labour